nujovich/hermes-telemetry/README.md

 - Child agents (`delegate_task`) run as their own sessions.
 Their tokens are captured independently and included in **global** totals.
 But there is no parent→child link in any hook — so `per_cron_job` budgets **exclude** subagent cost.
 Use the `global` budget for a cap that captures delegated work.

-**Pricing staleness:**
+**Pricing refresh only for Openroute models:**

-- `pricing.yaml` is manually maintained.
-A new model not in the table falls through to `$0.00` with a one-time warning.
-No auto-sync from provider APIs yet.
+- `pricing.yaml` is updated with Openrouter models via Openrouter API, preserving those entered manually by the user.

 **DB retention:**